kks110/python-bat-out-of-hell-game/README.md

 * If you press enter, it will display more info about the objects in the
 * Added code to read sprite sheets
 * Converting some of the images to sprite sheets, rather than lost of separate files
+* Update the text with the game font
+* Final scores also now in game font, pulling from a number sprite sheet

 **Upcoming features**
-* Update the text with the game font
 * A message to say if you are beating the high score / in the top 5